arnav-kolli/musicMatch/docs/ui-design/index.md

 ## Wireframe

-For our web application, we have 5 total wireframe designs in mind to create: The login page, home page, playlist page, swiping page, and texting page.
+For our web application, we have 5 total wireframe designs in mind to create: The login page, home page, playlist page, analysis page, and texting page.

 Login Page:
 ![Login Page](326login.png)